DIAGNijmegen/website-content/content/pages/vacancies/phd-ai-imagine.md

 ## Application
 Are you ready to think further for our patients and our care?
 We would like to receive your application before 25 March 2024 via the following [link](https://www.radboudumc.nl/en/vacancies/141121-phd-candidate-ai-imagine-ai-for-first-time-right-treatment-liver-tumors).
 We will then contact you shortly.
 For further information, please contact [Kristian Overduin](mailto:Kristian.overduin@radboudumc.nl)

-Good to know

-- This position requires a Certificate of Conduct (VOG).
-- You can find more information about our application procedure and frequently asked questions on our website.
-- Will you be our new colleague?
-Then you will be given the time and space to get to know your role, your - workplace, and your colleagues.
-An induction day for all new colleagues is an integral part of your onboarding program.